 - What can you do to monetize your idea/ideas?

 - Who do you need to help you achieve them?

 - Are you ready to make the necessary commitment and what is it?

-By answering these hard hitting questions you will reveal to yourself something that really matters to you, and in so doing will be entering into the world of an Entrepreneur.
+By answering these hard-hitting questions you will reveal to yourself something that really matters to you, and in so doing will be entering into the world of an Entrepreneur.
 You will perhaps enter into the world of the unknown, you may question yourself and your ideas.
 If you do remember that is all part of the process and the struggle.
-Brendon Burchard once told us “honor the struggle and trust in the process”.
+Brendon Burchard once told us “honour the struggle and trust in the process”.
 That is what is required.

 As an entrepreneur, you will learn to get more comfortable with the discomfort, you develop the skills and faith to innovatively find ways of developing your ideas into projects and undertakings that will change the world.
 That is your duty as an Entrepreneur.